Building a Better You

 Passive voice:

 A retail shop in Bristol was measured using a laser distometer.
 Sufficient dimensions were taken to calculate the Net Internal Area (NIA) back in the office.
-The WCs were excluded and check measurements were taken for accuracy.
+The WCs were excluded, and check measurements were taken for accuracy.

 How can we help?

-• Head to our blog archive to access even more free CPD and AssocRICS and RICS APC training and support.
+Explore our blog archive for even more free CPD and AssocRICS as well as RICS APC training and support.

-• Download your free AssocRICS and RICS APC resources, including e-books and revision quizzes.
+Download your free AssocRICS and RICS APC resources, including e-books and revision quizzes.

-• Find out more about our bespoke AssocRICS and RICS APC training and support, before booking your free 15 minute consultation.
+Discover more about our bespoke AssocRICS and RICS APC training and support.
+Then, book your free 15-minute consultation.

-• Not sure about signing up?
-Make sure you read what our recent successful candidates have to say in our Testimonials.
+Still unsure about signing up?
+Read what our recent successful candidates have shared in our Testimonials.

 Stay tuned for our next blog post to help build a better you.

 N.b.
-Nothing in this article constitutes legal, professional or financial advice.
+Nothing in this article constitutes legal, professional, or financial advice.